Please take a look at our Frequently Asked Questions

 Is pension 'tax free cash' going to be scrapped?

-No. There are no plans that we are aware of to do this currently.
+There are no plans - that we are aware of - to do this.
 But we can only work with current rules - which the government have the freedom to change at any time.

 What happens to my 'personal pension' if I die?